Madnex/Airbnb-Dicoverer/README.md

 It can be easily extended to more cites.
 The only limitation is your RAM.
 The only version of this app (*https://madnex.shinyapps.io/Airbnb/*) is limited to 1GB RAM.
 This is why some big cities would by themselves demand most of  the RAM here and only some "minor" cities are shown.

 ## Pages
 On top of each page there is a header which allows to switch dynamically between the available cities.
+Every calculation on every page is therefore easily applied to each city and it is possible to compare the available cities with each other.

 ### Info Page
 An overview over the app and where to find what.